 South Sudan

-The six schools (5 primary, 1 secondary and 1 college) in Kajo Keji are slowly being renovated and starting to accept pupils again.
+The six schools (5 primary, 1 secondary and 1 college) in Kajo Keji are fully open again.
 A good education system is essential to enable the rebuilding of the confidence of the people in the region after so many years of troubles.

 Remaining Challenges